Refer to Game Help Definitions

 - Alice skips Bob to clue Cathy red.

-- If Alice discarded instead, Bob would have clued Alice red to finesse andred1.red2
+- If Alice discarded instead, Bob would have clued Alice red to finesse red1 and red2.

 Potential reasons for skipping players: